Srz97/deforestation/README.md

 Ensuring menus are accessible by marking the current page as current for screen readers.

 # Languages Used
-* HTML and CSS were used to create this website.
+* HTML CSS and Jawascript were used to create this website.

 # Technologies Used